1-conor/To-Do-List/README.md

 ## Features
 - Add new tasks and assign them a name, date and priority
-- View task details and see tasks listed in date order
+- View task details
+- Edit task details
 - Filter by upcoming deadlines and priority level
 - Mark tasks as completed
 - Delete tasks